 These were a couple of others that I saw while looking around, where people from Google were involved in their writing:

-Most interesting to me from these papers was the abstract in the last one which tells us:
+Most interesting to me from these papers was abstract in the last one, which tells us:

 Cross-document coreference resolution is the task of grouping the entity mentions in a collection of documents into sets that each represent a distinct entity.

 It is central to knowledge base construction and also useful for joint inference with other NLP components.